Hawkynt/LearnCoding/README.md

 #### Declaration and Initialization

 - **Practice Declaration:** Try declaring variables without initializing them first.
-For example, `int x;` in C. What happens if you use the variable without initialization?
+For example, `int x;` in C. Is declaration necessary in your language and can that be changed?
+What happens if you use the variable without initialization?
 How does your language handle uninitialized variables?
 - **Initialize Variables:** Next, practice initializing variables separately, like `x = 10;`.
 Check how your language handles initialization.
 Are there default values assigned if not explicitly initialized?
 - **Combine Both:** Combine declaration and initialization in a single step, such as `int y = 20;`.
 Are there languages where this is not possible?
 Explore why and how to work around it.